• Home Basics

 And that is it!
 Repeat steps 6 & 7 until done.

-This literally helped me get rid of several boxes of trophies and medals and a lot of clutter!
-However, we still got to keep the parts that matter from each trophy and medal.
-And they are nicely displayed and organized so that we can enjoy them for many years to come!
+This helped me eliminate several boxes of trophies and medals, as well as a lot of clutter!
+However, we were still able to keep the parts that matter from each trophy and medal.
+They are also well displayed and organized, so we can enjoy them for many years!

 Don’t Have A Photo Album?
 Here Are Some Ideas

-1. If you have the sports photos handy, create a photo album with your child’s sports photos.
-Here I show you how I made my kids’ photo albums.
+1. If you have the sports photos handy, create a photo album of your child’s sports photos.
+Here, I show you how I made my kids’ photo albums.

-2. If you don’t have a picture that pertains to the trophy and/or medals, take a picture of your child holding each trophy and/or medal and use that picture in place of their team photo for the year the trophy/medal belongs to.
+2. If you don’t have a picture of the trophy and medals, take a picture of your child holding each trophy and medal and use that picture in place of their team photo for the year the trophy/medal belongs to.

 3. Don’t want to take pictures?
 You can use cardstock paper instead.
-Use glue dots to secure the plaque and/or medal to the cardstock paper in order by year.
+Use glue dots to secure the plaque and medal to the cardstock paper in order by year.

 How To Decide What Is Worth Keeping

-I let my kids pick their favorite trophies and those we kept in their bedroom displayed.
-It surprised me to see them pick only a couple and the rest they were okay with letting go.
-Note: We kept ALL engraved plaques from all the trophies.
-We only got rid of the trophy, not the engraved part.
+I had my kids pick their favorite trophies, which we displayed in their bedrooms.
+I was surprised to see them pick only a couple, and they were okay with letting the rest go.

 Suggestions For Where To Donate

-Once you decide what trophies, medals, etc. you’re getting rid of, you will have to decide what you’re doing with them all.
+Once you decide what trophies, medals, etc., you’re getting rid of, you will have to determine what you’re doing with them all.
 I do not recommend just throwing them in the trash.
-So here are a few ideas on what you can do to make sure they don’t end up in a landfill somewhere.
+Here are a few ideas to help ensure they don’t end up in a landfill somewhere.

-• Check your local trophy shops and see if any will take them or if they know of a place where you can take them to recycle near your area.
+• Check your local trophy shops to see if any will take them, or ask if they know where you can recycle them near you.
 Many trophy shops will take these items as donations.
-And they refurbish and resell them.
-Just make sure you remove any of your information from the medals, trophies, etc. before donating them.
+They refurbish and resell them.
+To ensure privacy, remove your information from medals, trophies, etc., before donating them.

-• Call your local recycling facilities and check if they accept them for recycling.
+• Call your local recycling facilities to see if they accept them.

 ↓ Enjoyed this post?
 Pin it for later! ↓